-Quzyttir’s efficacy in treating acute urticaria was demonstrated in a phase 3 study comparing Quzyttir to IV diphenhydramine (DPH) as an active control1
+QUZYTTIR's efficacy in reducing pruritis was demonstrated in a phase 3, non-inferiority study comparing QUZYTTIR to intravenous diphenhydramine (IV DPH) as an active control1

 Phase 3 study design1